 In the case of local optimization, it is important to make sure that the description of products and services on your website matches the search queries of the end user.
 For example, it makes absolutely no sense to use the keyword “car” on your website an infinite number of times, if the client still searches “vehicle”.

-To avoid such mistakes, use local SEO services such as SEMrush or Ahrefs (Serpstat, Yandex Wordstat for CIS countries).
+To avoid such mistakes, use local SEO services such as SEMrush (Serpstat, Yandex Wordstat for CIS countries).
 They will help you determine the most popular search queries for your business and show how difficult it will be to rank certain keywords (including in local search results).